 - Debug Map: If a map is compiled successfully, Debug Map launches the XSLT debugger.
 It allows you to step through the generated XLST, just like any other Visual Studio debugger.

-These features are available to developers in an easy manner and directly of the development tool, Visual Studio, without the need to build and deploy the maps or even create and configure ports.
+These features are available to developers in an easy manner and directly from the development tool, Visual Studio, without the need to build and deploy the maps or even create and configure ports.